Skip to main content

 Using stdin for data

 Always use stdin for data, not command interpolation.
-This prevents shell escaping issues and handles any data type safely.
+Shell escaping breaks on special characters in JSON, and stdin handles any data type safely.

 Correct - data via stdin: